-Every Time Blake Lively and Ryan Reynolds Have Trolled Each Other - E!
+You Know You Love Every Time Blake Lively and Ryan Reynolds Trolled Each Other - E!
 Online

 All's fair in love and social media warfare, just ask Blake Lively and Ryan Reynolds.

-The Gossip Girl star is celebrating her 33rd birthday on Aug.
-24...and likely wondering how her husband of eight years will decide to troll her, continuing the couple's tradition of quippy exchanges, cheeky comments and snarky tribute posts.

-"We're people that don't take ourselves too seriously," Ryan said on the Sunday Sitdown with Willie Geist podcast.
+Over the years, the Gossip Girl alum and the Deadpool star—who wed in 2012—have masterfully trolled one another on the Internet and in person.
+Indeed, no birthday, anniversary or milestone is complete without quippy exchanges, cheeky comments and snarky tribute posts.
+"We're people that don't take ourselves too seriously," Ryan previously shared on the Sunday Sitdown with Willie Geist podcast.
 "The only people I really love to make fun of is us."

+Take, for example, the 2024 Super Bowl.
+While Blake attended the Las Vegas game with BFF Taylor Swift, Ryan was back home watching his upcoming film's trailer during a commercial break.
+"Has everyone seen the #Deadpool trailer?" he captioned a Feb.
+11 snap, which showed him smiling in front of the TV.
+"Also, has anyone seen my wife?"

+As for Blake's response?
+The following day, she posed in the same spot in their home, writing, "Honey I'm home.
+My day was good.
+Yours?"

-Hey, some people's love language is gift-giving or maybe physical touch.
-For Blake and Ryan, 43, it's trading barbs.
+Because, listen, some people's love language is gift-giving or physical touch.
+For Blake and Ryan, it's trading barbs.

 "We do it in real life all the time," Blake told HELLO! of their affectionate back-and-forth.
 "It was just an organic thing, and I don't know where or when it happened, but all day long, we are just [teasing] each other because that's my best friend!"